readthedocs/readthedocs.org/docs/config-file/index.rst

 .. note::

-   Using a configuration file is the recommended way of using Read the Docs, the web interface would be deprecated, old projects would be able to keep using the web interface.
+   Using a configuration file is the recommended way of using Read the Docs.

 .. toctree::
     :maxdepth: 3